scrapfly/scrapfly-scrapers/tripadvisor-scraper/README.md

 ## Setup and Use

-This Tripadvisor scraper is using Python with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Tripadvisor's data.
+This Tripadvisor scraper uses __Python 3.10__ with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Tripadvisor's data.

 1. Retrieve your Scrapfly API key from <https://scrapfly.io/dashboard> and set `SCRAPFLY_KEY` environment variable:
     ```shell